 Remtech is run by Board Certified Environmental Engineers (by the American Academy of Environmental Engineers and Scientists) and Certified Hazardous Materials Managers.
 This ensures peer-reviewed proven cost-effective, and state-of-the-art solutions to complex environmental problems.
 Remtech's unique approach to hazardous materials spills and environmental remediations with qualified individuals facilitates forensic investigations that documents root cause(s) that provides evidence to recover damages from responsible parties.
 In addition, Remtech crisis management approach "returns out of control" events to manageable projects that minimizes production down time and saves money.

 Remtech was founded by Mark D. Ryckman in 1988.
 Mr. Ryckman possesses a B.S. in Civil Engineering and M.S. in Environmental Systems Engineering from Clemson University and a B.A. in Mathematics from DePauw University.
-He is a Registered Professional Engineer in seven (7) states and a Board Certified Environmental Engineer in Water & Wastewater (WW) and Hazardous Waste Management and Site Remediation (HW) (only 7 others in the United States possess dual certifications in HW and WW) conferred by the American Academy of Environmental Engineers and Scientists.
-Mr. Ryckman has served as principal engineer on over 8,000 site remediations and multi-disciplinary environmental projects since 1975.
+He is a Registered Professional Engineer in six (6) states and a Board Certified Environmental Engineer in Water & Wastewater (WW) and Hazardous Waste Management and Site Remediation (HW) conferred by the American Academy of Environmental Engineers and Scientists.
+Mr. Ryckman has served as principal engineer on over 10,000 site remediations and multi-disciplinary environmental projects since 1975.
 He's listed in Who's Who in Environmental Engineering and Science.
 Ryckman also invented HC-2000 (a bioremediation accelerator) that has been successfully used on over 400 soil, groundwater, railroad ballast, power substation, and leaking underground storage tank environmental remediations with solvent and petroleum hydrocarbon contamination since 1999.

 He served as Executive Vice President (for 11 years) for D. W. Ryckman & Associates/REACT with his father Dr. D. W. Ryckman (MIT graduate).
 Dr. "Rick" Ryckman founded one of the first Graduate Environmental Engineering programs in the United States at Washington University in St. Louis, Missouri known as ENVIRSAN and an environmental consulting firm RETA (Ryckman, Edgerley, Tomlinson & Associates).
 The Ryckman Lecture series is currently sponsored by the St. Louis Washington University School of Energy, Environmental & Chemical Engineering.